pig8pig/imc-prosperity-3/README.md

 It’s important to stay calm, stick to your own validation methods, and avoid the trap of overfitting or changing your approach impulsively just because of noise on Discord.

 🎯 In short: Use Discord strategically to stay informed — but maintain a cool head and focus on your own robust development process.

+## What was going on with all the hardcoding in the first two rounds?

+In the first two rounds, a specific issue existed related to bot behavior replication from earlier competitions.
+While the underlying true prices were regenerated for Prosperity 3 (unlike Prosperity 2, where some price paths were reused, see [LinearUtility's Writeup](https://github.com/ericcccsliu/imc-prosperity-2/tree/main)), the bot behavior itself was still almost identical to previous years — matching with over 95% accuracy in most cases.

+This created an unintended loophole: teams could "hardcode" their trading decisions based on historical bot actions.
+For example, in Rainforest Resin (similar to last year's Amethysts), if a bot historically submitted a market order at timestep 600, teams could hardcode their own algorithm to preemptively take all ask liquidity just before that bot arrived — virtually guaranteeing fills at better prices.

+We discovered this early and initially implemented a frontrunning strategy ourselves, given that a similar situation had gone unaddressed in Prosperity 2 (see [LinearUtility's Writeup](https://github.com/ericcccsliu/imc-prosperity-2/tree/main)).
+However, unlike some teams, we also built a fallback system: if the bots' behavior changed or was fixed mid-competition, our algorithm would automatically revert to a normal, non-hardcoded trading strategy.
+This safety measure came at a cost — the fallback logic introduced exploration costs and slight performance degradation compared to default algorithm.

+After Round 2, we reported the hardcoding exploit to IMC directly.
+In response, IMC officially fixed the bot behavior to prevent hardcoding from Round 3 onward and banned such tactics for the rest of the competition.
+Additionally, they allowed teams to resubmit corrected algorithms and reran the first two rounds to ensure fairness.
+Interestingly, one of the teams that ultimately overtook us in the final standings had also been relying on hardcoding early on — and without the resubmission opportunity we advocated for, they might not have been able to catch us by the end.

+While this turned out to be a funny and slightly ironic anecdote, we're proud that we pushed for a fairer competition, even at a potential cost to ourselves.

 ## What else did we try?